Geometry of tropical mutation surfaces with a single mutation: Preliminaries

 Throughout this article, we consider finitely generated $\mathbb{K}$-detropicalized algebras, as opposed to the more general Noetherian $\mathbb{K}$-algebras considered in \cite{EHM24}.
+For a fixed polyptych lattice, the choice of detropicalized algebra is not unique.

-A detropicalized algebra associated with strictly dualizable polyptych lattice (cf.~\cite[Definition~4.1]{EHM24}) admits a natural $\mathbb{K}$-vector space basis, called an adapted basis (cf.~\cite[Definition~6.5]{EHM24}).
+A detropicalized algebra associated with a strictly dualizable polyptych lattice (cf.~\cite[Definition~4.1]{EHM24}) admits a natural $\mathbb{K}$-vector space basis, called an adapted basis (cf.~\cite[Definition~6.5]{EHM24}).
 In this article, we denote elements of the adapted basis by $\theta$, using a notation that differs slightly from that of the original.

 We use the term polytope in place of what is referred to as a PL polytope (cf.~\cite[Definition~5.1]{EHM24}) in the original literature.
-Unless explicitly stated otherwise, all polytopes will be assumed to be convex and integral.
+All polytopes will be assumed to be convex and integral and containing the origin.